shrav-6/2048-game/README.md

 # 2048-game-descirption

-2048 is easy and fun sliding numbered tile game.
+2048 is a easy and fun sliding numbered tile game.
 Originally designed by Italian web developer Gabriele Cirulli.

 # How it is developed?